WalshyDev/JBA/README.md

 ```

 # Using the command system
-To use the command system it is very easy, just make a class and implemenet Command like so, that will then generate the default methods that you can use.
+To use the command system it is very easy, just make a class and implement Command like so, that will then generate the default methods that you can use.

 ```java
 public class PingCommand implements Command {